Switzerland in the Eurovision Song Contest 1985

 Switzerland was represented at the Eurovision Song Contest 1985 with the song "Piano, piano", composed by Anita Kerr, with lyrics by Trudi Müller-Bosshard, and performed by Mariella Farré and Pino Gasparini.
 The Swiss participating broadcaster, the Swiss Broadcasting Corporation (SRG SSR), selected its entry for the contest through a national final.

 Before Eurovision

 Regional selections

 The Swiss Broadcasting Corporation (SRG SSR) held a national final to select its entry for the Eurovision Song Contest 1985.
 The national final was a collaboration between three broadcasters that comprised SRG SSR: the Swiss-German and Romansh broadcaster Schweizer Fernsehen der deutschen und rätoromanischen Schweiz (SF DRS), the Swiss-French broadcaster Télévision suisse romande (TSR), and the Swiss-Italian broadcaster Televisione svizzera di lingua italiana (TSI).
-Unlike previous Swiss national finals, where all composite broadcasters internally selected their entries, a public preliminary round was held by one of the regional broadcasters.
-SF DRS held a preselection to select its three entries, while TSR and TSI internally selected their entries.
+Since 1982, unlike previous Swiss national finals, where all composite broadcasters internally selected their entries, a public preliminary round was held by one of the regional broadcasters.
+TSI and SF DRS held preselections to select their three entries, while TSR internally selected its entries.

+Il Suonatutto

+The Swiss-Italian preselection was held and broadcast on radio on 10 December 1984 at 20:00 CET as part of the program Il Suonatutto.
+Seven songs participated, with the three highest scoring songs advancing to the national final.
+The voting system consisted of a public jury of radio listeners who voted via telephone and an "expert" jury.
+Applications for voters were required to be sent as postcards until 3 December.